KULeuven-MICAS/snitch_cluster/docs/tutorial/programming.md

 !!! note

     Generating the `data.h` is already automatic by the `Makefile` we have.
-Therefore you don't need to run the `datagen.py` before building the program.
+Therefore you don't need to run the `datagen.py` manually before building the program.

 # Modifying Makefiles